-Here’s tasty, tart and sweet dutch apple pie recipe that is a family favorite.
-It’s really the only pie I liked growing up.
-I think the topping is the key.
+Here's a tasty, tart, and sweet dutch apple pie recipe that is a family favorite.
+It's really the only pie I liked growing up.
+I think the crumb topping is the key.

-Instead of an upper crust, she used a crumble topping like strudel or somewhat like apple crisp.
+Instead of an upper-crust, she used a crumb topping like strudel or somewhat like apple crisp.
 It was a family favorite.
-To this day we still joke about the memory of my mother’s dutch apple pie, because we knew that if she made it, chances were good that our Uncle Bill was going to visit.
+To this day we still joke about the memory of my mother's apple pie, because we knew that if she made it, chances were good that our Uncle Bill was going to visit.

-Sadly, my mother’s specific recipe went to the grave with her, so I’ve had to come up with my own version.
-Luckily one of my best girlfriends shared with me some of her secrets for her Dutch apple pie, which is pretty close to mom’s original.
+Sadly, my mother's specific apple pie recipe went to the grave with her, so I've had to come up with my own version.
+Luckily one of my best girlfriends shared with me some of her secrets for her apple pie recipe, which is pretty close to mom's original.

 Apples: I like to use Granny Smith apples because they are crisp and tart.
 You can really use any apple you like but I think the crisp and tart apples work best.
 Honeycrisp apples are good but pricey.
 Other good ones are Braeburn and Empire which are also great for snacking.

 Crust: I also confess to using frozen pie shells, because when you're making three pies for a holiday dinner you need 18 apples and that is a lot of cutting, peeling, and chopping.
 Making your own pie crust takes just that much longer.

 - When filling the pie shell make sure that you mound up the apples in the center, then do your best to spread on the crumble topping.
 As the pie cooks the apples will shrink down and settle into place.